Red Deer Economic Region Workforce Insights

 Key Local Labour Market Insights

-• The local employment rate reached 61.3%.
-It grew of 0.1 percentage points from July and declined by 0.5 percentage points from same month last year.
+• The local employment rate is 61.4%.
+It rose of 0.1 percentage points from August and grew by 0.3 percentage points from same month last year.

-• Local unemployment rate reached 7.1%.
-It rose by 1.1 percentage points month-over-month, and rose by 0.3 percentage points year-over-year.
+• Local unemployment rate reached 6.0%.
+It declined by 1.1 percentage points month-over-month, and increased by 1.5 percentage points year-over-year.

 Employment Trends